FormidableLabs/webpack-dashboard/README.md

 _Note: This project is in super alpha.
 This is literally the first release, and it's been very lightly tested._

+_Another Note: Seeing issues with Hyperterm, I recommend using this with iTerm2 for the time being._

 ### Install

 `npm install webpack-dashboard@* --save-dev`